 Use social media and employee channels to increase storytelling.
 Not only is storytelling a fantastic way to keep your volunteers engaged, but it has the power to reach all types of audiences if distributed via social media channels.
 Use social media – or even email newsletters or internal employee portals – to recognize volunteers who are contributing to your cause.
 Humans love human stories, so include some fun details about the volunteer you are spotlighting and why they care about the mission.
 Plus, uplifting stories of others can inspire people to take action.

 Honor your volunteers with an award.
 This one can be as simple or grand as you’d like it to be based on your organization’s resources and volunteer retention goals.
 A printed or digital certificate of achievement is a great way to honor a volunteer’s efforts.
 Want to go a little further?
 Consider a gift certificate or incentive for most volunteer hours in a time period.
 External recognition is always a special moment for volunteers.
-Points of Light’s Daily Point of Light Award honors volunteers every weekday, beginning 30 years ago.
+Points of Light’s Daily Point of Light Award began 30 years ago and has honored volunteers every weekday since.
 Additionally, the President’s Volunteer Service Award allows organizations to recognize their most exceptional volunteers based on annual hours served.

 Host a team event to recognize outstanding volunteer efforts.
 While we might not be gathering en masse right now, that doesn’t mean your organization can’t host a recognition event.
 You can create a virtual event to celebrate your volunteers, which is a great time to distribute awards to individuals or to thank them with a small, personal speech.
 You might opt to have your top two or three volunteers share their story with the virtual group.
 Events like these — even the ones that take place on-screen rather than in-person — can go a long way to boost morale and inspire your volunteer community.